jflamy/owlcms4/docs/OBS.md

 Close the definition pane.
 Whenever you click on the scene in the list at the left, the video output switches to that scene.

-### 5.2 Define a Scene for Live Video and Athlete Info
+### 5.2 Define a Scene combining Live Video and Athlete Info

 The second scene will be built with three elements.